wd5gnr/Elf-RcForth/readme.md

 50 "myword .s

 ```
 will fail.
 Why?
 Because you just told Forth to find the word .s when the word is actually .S -- this normally works because everything gets shifted, but not after a quote.
 It will work if you name the word "myword" though.
+Because of this, I have changed the character constant to also use a double quote and recommend you don't use quotes for anything else unless you really want to work through it.

 * OPTION is a variable that controls a few optional things.
 You treat it like any other variable.
 Currently:
   - Bit 0 - If set, output commands don't put a space after numbers.
 For example, if you have two byte variables and try this normally it will look funny: